-Earlier today at Believe in Music week, the industry virtually gathered to celebrate the spirit of the independent music retailer and to applaud their accomplishments, resilience, and commitment to serving music makers at the Top100 Dealer Awards.
-The show segment, which aired on Believe TV, announced the “Best of” category winners, including “Dealer of the Year” and “Customers Choice” awards.
+Earlier this evening at The 2022 NAMM Show in Anaheim, California, the industry gathered to celebrate the spirit of the independent music retailer and to applaud their accomplishments, resilience, and commitment to serving music makers at the Top 100 Awards.
+The annual awards event also announced the “Best of” category winners, including “Dealer of the Year” and “Customers’ Choice” awards.

 Congratulations to the following category winners:

-Santa Monica Music Center - Best Community Retail Store
+All County Music – Best Community Retail Store

-Drum Center of Portsmouth – Best Store Design
+Maxwell’s House of Music – Best Store Design

-The Top 100 Awards show is typically held at Summer NAMM in Nashville, Tennessee, and was delayed this year due to the COVID-19 pandemic.
-Hosted by NAMM Professional Development Director Zach Phillips, selection for the “Best of” categories followed the same process as previous years.
-To determine the “Best of” category winners, a panel of independent judges reviewed and made selections from the Top 100 finalists.
+Selection for the “Best of” categories followed the same process as in previous years: To determine the “Best of” category winners, a panel of independent judges reviewed and made selections from the Top 100 finalists.
 Each finalist was evaluated for effectiveness in marketing, customer engagement, and innovation in retail.
-The event’s “Customers Choice Award” was determined by an online popular vote customers and fans.
+In addition, the event’s “Customers’ Choice Award” was determined by an online popular vote among customers and fans.

 The National Association of Music Merchants (NAMM) is the not-for-profit association with a mission to strengthen the $17 billion music products industry.
 NAMM is comprised of approximately 10,300 members located in 104 countries and regions.
 NAMM events and members fund The NAMM Foundation's efforts to promote the pleasures and benefits of music, and advance active participation in music making across the lifespan.
 For more information about NAMM, please visit www.namm.org, call 800.767.NAMM (6266) or follow the organization on Facebook, Instagram and Twitter.